 It is a good idea to consult with your accountant and attorney in setting up your retirement-business.
 It is also a good idea to obtain good accounting software.
 I have tried several over the years and found that QuickBooks Pro by Intuit is very user friendly.
 The nice part for me was that my tax man could access the program remotely and utilize the data in preparing my taxes.
 This saves time and money.
 A separate checking account and credit card for the business is advisable.
 They make it easier to keep funds separate and track expenses.

 Living a healthy lifestyle with nutrition and exercise under the supervision of your physician is a constant theme of this web site.
-If you have a passion for helping others, sharing healthy Wakaya Perfection products is a great retirement-business.
-People who take these products from paradise often have very positive life-changing results.
+If you have a passion for helping others, sharing healthy full spectrum hemp oil and other products from "Zilis" is a great "work at home" retirement-business.
+People who take these products often have very positive life-changing results.
 When you take the products regularly, you may feel a big difference in your health and may have an exciting story of your own to tell.

 Advantages of a home-based retirement-business include having a greater degree of freedom, schedule flexibility, mental and in some cases physical stimulation, no quotas to meet, freedom to set your own goals and accountable to only yourself (and your spouse).